-Schedule Classes - Students will meet with their advisor to schedule classes unofficially.
+Schedule Classes - After initial registration, students will meet with their advisor to schedule classes unofficially.
 All registrations will be unofficial until cleared by the Admissions, Student Financial Services, and Records Offices.
 The advisor and student must both sign a registration form to be filed in the Records Office.

-All new students will be advised and registered for their first term of enrollment by their assigned graduate advisor.
-While the student may choose to do this on campus, each student will be provided the opportunity to do this via remote access.
-Teleconferencing and Skype may be used to personalize this experience for students.
+All new students will be advised and registered for their first term of enrollment by their assigned graduate enrollment counselor.
+While the student may choose to do this on campus, each student will be provided the opportunity to do this electronically.
+Teleconferencing via Zoom may be used to personalize this experience for students.
 The following information will be included in the initial registration:

-- The graduate advisor will explain degree requirements and outline a degree plan. - The graduate advisor will inform the student of any documents required for admission that are missing. - The graduate advisor will inform the student of the tutorial for online registration available through myMBU Access if the student is enrolled in an eligible program. - The graduate advisor will register the student for the first term of enrollment.
+- The graduate enrollment counselor will explain degree requirements. - The graduate enrollment counselor will inform the student of any documents required for admission that are missing.

+- The graduate enrollment counselor will inform the student of the tutorial for online registration available through myMBU Access if the student is enrolled in an eligible program. - The graduate enrollment counselor will register the student for the first term of enrollment.
+Students pursuing initial teaching certification, students who are re-admitted to their graduate program, and students in other unique circumstances may work directly with their advisor in the first term of enrollment.